moliver28/research-handbook/content/handbook/marketing/blog/release-posts/_index.md

    1. Before committing the MR, [check the YAML with a validator](https://jsonformatter.org/yaml-validator).
 1. Add the ~"documentation" label.
 1. Apply the affiliated release `milestone` (it's ok if it says "expired") and labels `whats new` and `release post`.
-1. On the Tuesday of release week, when the MR is ready for review, assign `@justinfarris` and VP Product `@david` as reviewers and `@mention` them in the MR to complete their review by the Wednesday of release week.
+1. On the Tuesday of release week, when the MR is ready for review, assign `@[name of PLT member who is reviewing this month]` and VP Product `@david` as reviewers and `@mention` them in the MR to complete their review by the Wednesday of release week.
+The name of the PLT member who is reviewing this month can be found on the [release post scheduling page](https://handbook.gitlab.com/handbook/marketing/blog/release-posts/managers/)
 1. After the release post is live and you have verified the images load locally in GDK by pulling down the What's New branch, have the MR reviewed following our standard [code review process](https://docs.gitlab.com/ee/development/code_review.html) and have it merged by a `maintainer`.
 It is recommended to communicate directly to the maintainer that the MR is time sensitive to avoid unnecessary delays.
 1. Open a duplicate MR and set the target branch to `X-Y-stable-ee` where `X-Y` aligns with the version released `X.Y`.
 Assign it to the same maintainer that merged the previous MR. This second MR ensures that any additional releases to version `X.Y` include this "What's New" update.
 If you have trouble, ask for help in `#mr-buddies` or refer to the [full process for backporting an MR](https://gitlab.com/gitlab-org/release/docs/-/blob/master/general/patch/process_new.md#gitlab-project).